Environmental Health Perspectives

 Our data indicate that chronic As exposure significantly compromises the immune response to infection.
 Alterations in response to repeated lung infection may also contribute to other chronic illnesses, such as bronchiectasis, which is elevated by As exposure in epidemiology studies.

 Kozul, Courtney D.; Ely, Kenneth H.; Enelow, Richard I.; and Hamilton, Joshua W., "Low-Dose Arsenic Compromises the Immune Response to Influenza A Infection in Vivo" (2009).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3741.